 Don’t ever start counting the days and don’t ever stop providing value through your work.
 Live life until the last minute.
 I’m sure that’s not a scam.

-The summary of this book on Blinkist was great.
+The summary of Thou Shall Prosper on Blinkist was great.
 I’m starting to see a pattern among the perspectives on personal finances of successful people, that I agree with the most, and the Jewish traditions and philosophies around money.
 This resonates really well with me, I think it’s a very suitable, sustainable approach to go after financial freedom.
 Big thumbs up!

 What else can you learn from the blinks?